AmenJlili/power-sm/README.md

 - Generate CSV of custom properties

-# Notes developers
+# Notes to developers

-- You need SolidWorks interop assemblies to build.
+You need SolidWorks interop assemblies to build.
 More information on where to find them <a href="http://help.solidworks.com/2015/English/api/sldworksapiprogguide/Welcome.htm"> here</a>.
 The recommended solidworks assemblies can be at this directory (install_dir\api\redist)

-# Notes for End-users
+# Notes to "hungry" end-users

 If you are looking to install this add-in on the fly, a installshield deployer will linked here in the future.